Stable Nonconvex-Nonconcave Training via Linear Interpolation: Introduction

 In this work, we are interested in establishing \emph{global} convergence properties, in which case some structural assumptions are needed.
 One (nonmonotone) structure that lends itself well to the study of stability is that of cohypomonotonicity studied in \citet{combettes2004proximal,diakonikolas2021efficient}, since even the extragradient method has been shown to cycle and diverge in this problem class (see \citet[Fig. 1]{pethick2022escaping} and \citet[Fig. 2]{anonymous2023solving} respectively).
 We provide a geometric intuition behind these difficulties in \Cref{fig:weakMVI}.
 Biasing the optimization schemes towards stationary points becomes a central concern and we demonstrate in \Cref{fig:forsaken} that Lookahead can indeed converge for such nonmonotone problems.

 A principled approach to cohypomonotone problems is the extragradient+ algorithm \eqref{eq:EG+} proposed by \citet{diakonikolas2021efficient}.
 However, the only known rates are on the best iterate, which can be problematic to pick in practice.
 It is unclear whether \emph{last} iterate rates for \ref{eq:EG+} are possible even in the monotone case (see discussion prior to Thm.
 3.3 in \citet{gorbunov2022extragradient}).
 For this reason, the community has instead resorted to showing last iterate of extragradient (EG) method of \citet{korpelevich1977extragradient}, despite originally being developed for the monotone case.
 Maybe not surprisingly, EG only enjoys a last iterate guarantee under mild form of cohypomonotonicity and have so far only been studied in the unconstrained case \citep{luoextragradient,gorbunov2022convergence}.
-Recently it was shown that the full range of cohypomonotone problems is achievable, but the scheme is \emph{implicit} and the complexity blows up with increasing cohypomonotonicity \citep{gorbunov2022convergence}.
-This leaves the questions: \emph{Can an explicit scheme enjoy last iterate rates for all cohypomonotone problems?
+Recently, last iterate rate were established for the same (tight) range of cohypomonotone problems for which \ref{eq:EG+} has best iterate guarantees.
+However, the analyzed scheme is \emph{implicit} and the complexity blows up with increasing cohypomonotonicity \citep{gorbunov2022convergence}.
+This leaves the questions: \emph{Can an explicit scheme enjoy last iterate rates for the same range of cohypomonotone problems?
 Can the rate be agnostic to the degree of cohypomonotonicity?} We answer both in the affirmative.

+This work focuses on 1-SCLI schemes \citep{arjevani2015lower,golowich2020last}, whose update rule only depends on the previous iterate in a time-invariant fashion.
+Another approach to establishing last iterate is Halpern-type methods with an explicit scheme developed in \citet{lee2021fast} for cohypomonotone problems and later extended to the constrained case in \citet{cai2022accelerated} (cf. \Cref{app:relatework}). \looseness=-1

-As will become clear, the main mechanism behind convergence in this nonmonotone class is the linear interpolation also used in Lookahead.
+As will become clear, a principled mechanism behind convergence in this nonmonotone class is the linear interpolation also used in Lookahead.
 This iterative interpolation is more broadly referred to as the Krasnosel'skiĭ-Mann (KM) iteration in the theory of nonexpansive operators.
 We show that the extragradient+ algorithm \eqref{eq:EG+} of \citet{diakonikolas2021efficient}, our proposed relaxed approximate proximal point method (\RAPP), and Lookahead based algorithms are all instances of the (inexact) KM iteration and provide simple proofs of these schemes in the cohypomonotone case.